-BEHS 118: Drugs and Behavior
+BEHS 118: Drugs and Psychology

-This course introduces concepts, theories, and perspectives associated with the behavioral analysis of drugs and alcohol.
+This course introduces concepts, theories, and perspectives associated with the psychological, behavioral, and neurological analysis of drugs and alcohol.
 The definitions of various types of drug use, drug abuse, and drug dependence are addressed.
-The pharmacological perspective is also explained, including the factors that influence drug action and the classification of psychoactive drugs and their effects.
-Legal drugs, such as alcohol, tobacco, and psychotherapeutic drugs are discussed and analyzed using the behavioral perspective.
+The pharmacological/neurological perspective is also explained, including the factors that influence drug action and the classification of psychoactive drugs and their effects.
+Legal drugs, such as alcohol, tobacco, and psychotherapeutic drugs are discussed and analyzed using the psychological perspective.
 (CSU/UC) CSU Area E